vippsas/vipps-login-api/vipps-login-api.md

 For an illustration of the flows that will be supported see [How It Works](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-from-QR-api-howitworks.md).

-Integration details and developer documentation can be [found here](#integrating-with-vipps-login-from-qr-code)
+Integration details and developer documentation can be [found here](#integrating-with-vipps-login-from-qr-code).

 ### Vipps Login + Vipps Recurring